Big 12 Conference women's basketball tournament: Champions

 Tournament champions receive an automatic bid to the year's NCAA Women's Division I Basketball Championship.
 Numbers in parentheses refer to each team's finish/seed in the tournament for that year.

 By school

-Tournament record by school through the 2023 tournament.
-Former conference members are in italics.
+Tournament record by school through the 2024 tournament.
+Former conference members as of the upcoming 2024–25 season are in italics.
+Arizona, Arizona State, and Utah will play their first Big 12 seasons in 2024–25.